How to Redirect URLs on WordPress

 How to Use Redirects

-You can also redirect a page to avoid creating duplicate content.
+You can also use redirects to avoid creating duplicate content and fix keyword cannibalization issues.

 Types of Redirects

-• 301: These are “permanent redirects.”
-You’ll use 301 redirects when a page has been moved to a new destination permanently.
-301 redirects hold the most link equity, and work best for SEO.
+• 301: A permanent redirect.
+Use a 301 redirect when a page has moved to a new destination permanently.
+301 redirects pass the most link equity (or “link juice”) and work best for SEO.

-• 302/307: Use these redirects when moving a page temporarily or when you want to redirect users to a new website or page temporarily.
+• 302/307: Temporary redirects.
+Use temporary redirects when briefly moving a page to a new location, or when you want to redirect users to a new page or website temporarily (e.g., a sales page for a limited-time offer).

-• HTTP to HTTPS: This type of redirect that forces browsers to display the HTTPS version of a page.
+• HTTP to HTTPS: A type of 301 redirect that forces browsers to display the secure HTTPS version of a page

-• Client-side redirects: These redirects happen directly in the browser.
+• Client-side redirects: The browser processes these redirects.
 A user can trigger a client-side redirect when selecting a link.
-For example, if you select a page and receive an option to “click on this link if you’re not redirected in 5 seconds,” you’ve encountered a client-side redirect.
+For example, if you see a message like “Click on this link if you’re not redirected in 5 seconds,” that’s a client-side redirect.

-• Server-side redirects: This redirect occurs when a web server answers with a server status code.
-When a user clicks on an outdated page or link and they are automatically redirected to a new page, you can thank a server-side redirect.
+• Server-side redirects: This redirect occurs when the server sends a redirect status code.
+When a user clicks on an old link and automatically lands on a new page, a server-side redirect is taking place.

-• Backup your site and create a copy of your current htaccess file.
-If something goes wrong, you can revert back to your original website.
+Back up your site and create a copy of your current .htaccess file.
+This way, you can revert to your original file if something goes wrong.

 Redirect 301 /current-page.html http://www.yoursite.com/new-page/